-ICMS boasts a team of devoted researchers and a growing network of international partners, including colleagues from the former Yugoslavia, Austria, United Kingdom, South Africa and the US.
+The team of devoted researchers relies on a growing network of international partners, including colleagues from the former Yugoslavia, Austria, the United Kingdom, South Africa, and the U.S.

 In 2011, ICMS launched a book series, Cultural Memory [Kulturni spomin], which brings original scientific literature dealing with this vibrant field.
 What is more, a new series of public lectures/discussions, Interlogi, has been launched in Autumn 2011 to bring the varied topics that intrigue ICMS researchers closer to the academic community and the interested public.